booch/presentations/HTTP_Exploration/slides.md

 Netstat
 =======

-See what services are listening
+See what services are listening:

 ~~~ bash
 sudo netstat -plant